-Kerri Johannsen is Energy Program Director with the Iowa Environmental Council.
+Kerri Johannsen is the Energy Program Director with the Iowa Environmental Council.
 She has over a decade of experience in energy policy, most recently serving as the Council’s Manager of Government Affairs, leading state-level legislative strategy.
 She previously developed energy policy with the U.S. Senate Agriculture Committee, administered the Iowa Power Fund for innovative clean energy projects, and worked as an analyst and Legislative Liaison with the Iowa Utilities Board before joining the Council in 2016.
 Johannsen has a B.A. from Gustavus Adolphus College and a Master’s in Public Policy from the Humphrey Institute at the University of Minnesota.

 Read blog posts by Kerri.

-Jordan Oster, Energy Outreach and Advocacy Coordinator
+Jordan Oster, Energy Outreach and Advocacy Manager

 Phone: 515-244-1194 x 209

-Jordan Oster is the Energy Outreach and Advocacy Coordinator with the Iowa Environmental Council.
+Jordan Oster is the Energy Outreach and Advocacy Manager with the Iowa Environmental Council.
 He joined the council in 2019 after previously consulting for the organization.
 Jordan is an experienced issue advocate from Des Moines.
 He has worked with numerous state and national issue organizing efforts, political campaigns, nonprofit groups, and businesses and brands.
 As an outreach specialist, Jordan builds relationships on behalf of the council and connects clean energy businesses and customers with opportunities to advocate.
 Jordan holds B.A. and Master of Public Administration degrees from Drake University.

 Read blog posts by Jordan.